Betsy Atkins: TV appearances

-Atkins has appeared on CNBC, Bloomberg and Yahoo Finance as a Corporate Governance expert commentator.
+Atkins has appeared on CNBC, Bloomberg, and Yahoo Finance as a corporate governance expert commentator.

-Atkins has commentated on the role of the CBS board and its special committee review of Les Moonves.
+She has commentated on the role of the CBS board and its special committee review of Les Moonves.

-Forbes
+Other work

-Atkins is a regular Forbes contributor.
-Her area of focus includes corporate governance & business trends.
+Atkins is a Forbes contributor focusing on corporate governance and business trends.

-Other work and ventures

-Atkins is an active proponent of women leadership in corporate settings.
-Atkins mentors women individually and especially on the boards where she serves.
-In 2018 she hosted a Women in Leadership luncheon at Volvo HQ in Sweden.
+She is a proponent of women leadership in corporate settings.
+In 2018, she hosted a Women in Leadership luncheon at Volvo HQ in Sweden.

-Atkins joined the Wynn Resorts board of directors in 2018 and participated in the inaugural launch event of the Wynn Resorts Women's Leadership Forum.
+Atkins joined the Wynn Resorts board of directors in 2018, and participated in the inaugural launch event of the Wynn Resorts Women's Leadership Forum.

-Women Inc. Magazine named Betsy Atkins a 2018 Most Influential Corporate Director.

-In 2018, Atkins was a featured speaker at the CEO2CEO Summit in NYC.

-Atkins was a panelist speaker at the 2018 Nasdaq Advancing Women Leaders in the Boardroom conference.

-Education

-Atkins received a bachelor's degree in liberal arts from the University of Massachusetts Amherst, magna cum laude, Phi Beta Kappa.

 Controversy: Maine beach access

-In June 2014, Atkins, president of Gables Real Estate, LLC, purchased Cedar Beach Road, required for public access to a private beach on Bailey Island, Maine and vowed to keep it private.
+In June 2014, Atkins, president of Gables Real Estate, LLC, purchased Cedar Beach Road, required for public access to a private beach on Bailey Island, Maine, and vowed to keep it private.

-A nonprofit group formed to encourage access and after exhausting all avenues, a lawsuit was filed for usage.
+A nonprofit group was formed to encourage access and after exhausting all avenues, filed a lawsuit for usage.
 A Maine court granted a prescriptive easement to town residents to access a private road in order to gain beach access after demonstrating nine decades of continuous usage by locals and summer residents.

-On July 19, 2016, the Maine Law Court vacated the lower court's decision to grant a prescriptive easement across Cedar Beach Road; therefore, it is now wholly private and its use may be determined by the owner, Gables Real Estate, LLC.
+On July 19, 2016, the Maine Law Court overturned the lower court's decision to grant a prescriptive easement across Cedar Beach Road.
+As a result, the road is now entirely private, and its use is at the discretion of the owner, Gables Real Estate, LLC.
 Atkins has indicated that she will decide whether or not to continue to allow public access to the beach on an annual basis.
-The town has worked to protect the beach for all by providing beach monitors.
+The town has taken measures to preserve beach access for all by deploying beach monitors.